Alex Verdugo Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fifth in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fourth in the league.

-- The Blue Jays have the 13th-ranked team ERA among all league pitching staffs (4.11).
+- The Blue Jays have a 4.12 team ERA that ranks 13th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 24th in baseball in home runs surrendered (42 total, 1.4 per game).
+- The Blue Jays rank 22nd in baseball in home runs given up (42 total, 1.4 per game).

-- Manoah (1-1) gets the starting nod for the Blue Jays in his seventh start of the season.
-He has a 4.88 ERA in 31 1/3 innings pitched, with 28 strikeouts.
+- Gausman gets the start for the Blue Jays, his seventh of the season.
+He is 2-2 with a 2.33 ERA and 54 strikeouts in 38 2/3 innings pitched.

-- His last time out came on Friday against the Seattle Mariners, when the right-hander went five innings, surrendering two earned runs while allowing six hits.
+- His most recent appearance came on Saturday against the Seattle Mariners, when the righty threw seven scoreless innings while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.